 What is a Liquid Facelift?

-People who have had a facelift in the past sometimes do not look as youthful as they could because the facelift did not address the age-related volume loss.
+People who have had a facelift or another facial surgical procedure in the past sometimes do not look as youthful as they could because the facelift did not address the age-related volume loss.
 (Remember a facelift does two things: 1.
-It makes the skin container smaller and 2.
+It makes the skin container smaller by removing excess skin and 2.
 It reverses the effects of gravity by repositioning the soft tissue of the face to a more youthful position.
 A facelift does not correct volume loss, nor does it correct the loss of skin elasticity.)

 Men are excellent candidates for liquid facelifts.
-Men in particular do not want obvious changes overnight.
-Men tend to like improvements that are gradual over time and subtle, but still make them look refreshed and more youthful.
-What we’re trying to avoid is the situation where you appear in your 50’s on Friday and you look like you are in your 40’s on Monday.
+Men in particular do not want obvious changes to their facial appearance overnight.
+Men tend to like improvements that are gradual over time and subtle but still make them look refreshed and more youthful.
+What we’re trying to avoid is the situation where you appear in your 50s on Friday and look like you are in your 40s on Monday.

-Downtime is defined as the time after a procedure where you have to avoid being seen if you don’t want anyone to know you had something done.
-Having said that, the downtown after the Liquid Facelift depends on how much bruising you have.
-If you have no bruising you will be able to go out that evening without anyone noticing.
+Downtime is defined as the time after a procedure when you have to avoid being seen if you don’t want anyone to know you had something done.
+Having said that, the downtime after a liquid facelift depends on how much bruising you have.
+If you have no bruising, you will be able to go out that evening without anyone noticing.
 If you have a bruise at the injection site, it depends on how big the bruise is and if you can cover it with makeup.

 The instructions for recovery vary depending on the specific product used to achieve the liquid facelift.
 In general, when you receive an injectable treatment at Stanislaw Facial Plastic Surgery Center, Dr. Stanislaw recommends the following recovery steps: